Helping Your Adult Child Buy A Home

 Here are a number of ways to go about assisting a child with a home purchase:

 - If the adult child has a credit score, the parents can be non-occupant co-borrowers (aka co-sign).
-The house would be primary home for the child and thus fetch the best rates.
+The house would be primary home for the child and thus fetches the best rates.
 We would take both the parents’ and child’s income and debt into consideration.
 This can be done for all loans including conventional and jumbo.

 - If the child does not have a credit score, the parents can buy the home with the child on the loan and title, but this would be considered an investment property for the parents, as all loan programs require credit scores.
 For conventional loans, 15% down is the minimum.